 By properly adjusting both the sample size and the sample frequency, the sample vessel will fill to 80% capacity at the end of the sample period.
-Once the sample period is complete, the product within the accumulator vessel is thoroughly mixed using the power mixer.
-A representative sample can then be removed from the product accumulator vessel using the YZ Durasite, a DOT approved constant pressure sample vessel.
+Once the sample period is complete, the product within the sample receiver is thoroughly mixed using the power mixer.
+A representative sample can then be removed from the product accumulator vessel using the YZ DuraSite, a DOT approved constant pressure sample vessel, refer to page 27.

 After removing the remainder of the product from the accumulator vessel, the system is then ready for a new sample period.